Magnum3D/octoenv/README.md

-# octoprint-env
+# octoenv
-Octoprint setup for RPI2
+Octoprint setup for Raspberry PI and Magnum3D printers